 - My Account

-It took its present name in 1899 after the merger of two older schools, Richmond Theological Institute and Wayland Seminary.
-Both were founded after the end of American Civil War by the American Baptist Home Mission Society.
+It changed its name in 1899 after merging two older schools, Richmond Theological Institute and Wayland Seminary.
+Both were founded after the end of the American Civil War by the American Baptist Home Mission Society.
 In 1932, Hartshorn Memorial College, a women's college, merged with VUU.
 The university was founded to give the newly emancipated slaves an opportunity for education of the mind in an ethical, religious environment.

 Virginia Union University embraces the uniqueness and contributions of the African Diaspora, celebrating the value of cultural and intellectual diversity and enrollment is open to all students without regard to racial background.
 The university provides comprehensive undergraduate liberal arts programs and graduate education for Christian ministries.
-To this end, a guiding principle of the university's educational program is a strong focus upon moral values and ethics, and students are encouraged to engage in activities that promote self-actualization.
+To this end, a guiding principle of the university's educational program is a strong focus on moral values and ethics.
+Students are encouraged to engage in activities that promote self-actualization.

-Separate branches of the National Theological Institute were set up in Washington, D.C. and Richmond, Virginia, with classes beginning in 1867.
-In Washington, the school became known as Wayland Seminary, named in commemoration of Dr. Francis Wayland, former president of Brown University and a leader in the anti-slavery struggle.
+Separate branches of the National Theological Institute were set up in Washington, D.C., and Richmond, Virginia, with classes beginning in 1867.
+In Washington, the school became known as Wayland Seminary, named to commemorate Dr. Francis Wayland, former president of Brown University and a leader in the anti-slavery struggle.
 The first and only president was Dr. George Mellen Prentiss King, who administered Wayland for thirty years.
-Famous students there included Booker T. Washington and Adam Clayton Powell, Sr. In Richmond, the efforts were more difficult.
+Famous students included Booker T. Washington and Adam Clayton Powell, Sr. In Richmond, the efforts were more difficult.
 Beginning in 1867, Colver Institute, a VUU predecessor school, was housed in a building long known as Lumpkin's Jail, a former "slave jail" owned by Mary Ann Lumpkin, the African American widow of the deceased white owner.

 In 1899, the Richmond Theological Institute (formerly Colver Institute) joined with Wayland Seminary of Washington to form Virginia Union University at Richmond.
 In 1932, the women's college Hartshorn Memorial College, established in Richmond in 1883, became a part of Virginia Union University.
 Storer College, a historically Black Baptist college in West Virginia (founded in 1867), merged its endowment with Virginia Union in 1964.